christiespeich/Mooberry-Book-Manager/README.txt

 5. Choose from four types of widgets to feature books on your sidebar.

 == Changelog ==
+= 4.1.10 =
+* Fixed: A change in WP 5.1 prevented tags, genres, series, illustrators, editors, and cover artists to not save correctly

 = 4.1.9 =
-* Fixed: Error causing affiliate code to output twice in bottom list of links on book page = 4.1.8 =
+* Fixed: Error causing affiliate code to output twice in bottom list of links on book page

+= 4.1.8 =
 * Fixed: Removed HTML tags from meta tags (SEO)